 - The Board of Directors has determined that, with respect to Messrs.
-D'Amelio, Hilzinger, Robbins and Dr. Reynolds (who together comprise the members of the Audit Committee at March 5, 2007), each is independent and each meets the SEC criteria for an "audit committee financial expert." - The Report of the Audit Committee for the year ended December 31, 2006 is set forth herein. - · PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm, reports directly to the Audit Committee. - The Board adopted the Humana Inc. Pre-Approval of Independent Auditors for Audit and Non-Audit Services Policy. - No member of the Board's Audit Committee serves on the audit committees of more than three publicly traded companies.
+D'Amelio, O'Brien and Dr. Reynolds (who together comprise the members of the Audit Committee at February 27, 2008), each is independent and each meets the SEC criteria for an "audit committee financial expert." - The Report of the Audit Committee for the year ended December 31, 2007 is set forth herein. - PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm, reports directly to the Audit Committee. - No member of the Board's Audit Committee serves on the audit committees of more than three publicly traded companies.